apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

 ============== ===================

 It is also possible to log all of the headers in a transaction message with a single field.
-For each original original field, there is a variant which ends in ``ah`` rather than ``h``, as shown here:
+For each original field, there is a variant which ends in ``ah`` rather than ``h``, as shown here:

 ============== ===================